The Second Round of the HOPES-LEB Call for Proposals to support Training and Capacity building projects

-During the application period, an information session will be organised for potential implementers on 14 October 2021.
+During the application period, an information session was organised on 14 October 2021.

-During this gathering, the call will be presented and the most relevant information will be provided (what is the purpose of the Funding for Training and Capacity Building, what kind of projects are eligible, who can apply, reporting requirements, etc.).
+It included a presentation of the Call for proposals highlighting the most relevant information (what is the purpose of the Funding for Training and Capacity Building, what kind of projects are eligible, who can apply, reporting requirements, etc.).

-Interested applicants will have the opportunity to ask questions and get clarifications where needed.
-The information session will be recorded and based on the questions received during the session and through other channels, a Q&A sheet will be published answering to the most frequently asked questions.
+Interested applicants had the opportunity to ask questions and get clarifications where needed.
+The information session was recorded and based on the questions received during the session and through other channels, a Q&A sheet was published answering to the most frequently asked questions.

 Following the closing of the call, the HOPES-LEB team will screen the proposals to ensure the completeness of documents and will conduct an eligibility check based on the eligibility criteria.